xetdata/pyxet/docs/markdowns/cli.md

 This is great for data exploration and analysis.

 * Mount is lazy and data is not retrieved until it is needed.
-* Mount is read only and changes cannot be done to ny mounted file or directory.
+* Mount is read only and changes cannot be done to any mounted file or directory.

 ```bash
 ╭─ Arguments ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮